by Empire Justice Center & NY Immigration Coalition - updated Jan. 2026 -

 PL 22-13 Ukrainian Humanitarian Parolees Eligible for ORR Benefits and Services

 Public Charge warning - if Ukrainian parolees later apply for adjustment of status through a relative or employment petition, receipt of certain federal benefits may be considered likely to make them a public charge.
 See more here.
-Note that Medicaid does NOT make someone a public charge unless it is for institutional care.
+Note that Medicaid does NOT make someone a public charge unless it is for institutional care- but read about federal changes proposed in Nov.
+2025 here.

 Significance of policy -- Previously, only those paroled for more than a year were eligible for any federal benefits and there was a 5-year wait for those over age 18.
 (The 5-year wait did not apply for Medicaid in NYS, though, which covers Medicaid during this period).